-Water bursting through frozen pipes is a common sight in homes during periods of very cold weather.
-You’d be surprised how many calls water damage restoration companies, such as PuroClean, get every winter to restore properties that are affected by frozen pipes.
-The remediation process requires expertise, but here’s what you can do to thaw frozen pipes and prevent water damage before it’s too late.
+Water bursting through frozen pipes is not uncommon in Houston homes during periods of frigid, cold weather.
+You’d be surprised how many calls we get every winter to restore properties that are affected by water damage from frozen pipes.
+The remediation process requires work from a professional, but there are some things you can do to thaw frozen pipes and prevent water damage before it’s too late.
 Here’s what you need to know.

-- Locate the Frozen Pipe – If you’re not sure which pipe is frozen, turn on all faucets in your home.
-Check which faucet isn’t releasing water at all or just a trickle.
-The pipe leading to that faucet is likely frozen.
+If you’re not sure which pipe is frozen, turn on all of the faucets in your home.
+Check to see which faucet isn’t releasing any water or is releasing just a trickle.
+The pipe leading to that faucet is likely the frozen culprit.

-- Turn on the Faucet – Once you’ve located the frozen pipe, open the faucet leading to the frozen pipe.
-Open both the hot and cold handles.
+Once you’ve located the frozen pipe, open the faucet leading to it.
+Be sure to open both the hot and cold handles.
 This will allow water to flow once you start thawing the pipe.

-- Start Thawing Near the Faucet – When thawing a frozen pipe, the best practice is to start closer to the faucet then work your way down to the frozen section.
+When thawing a frozen pipe, the best practice is to start closer to the faucet and work your way down to the frozen section.
 If you start closer to the blockage, the melting ice could get stuck behind the blockage.
 This creates more pressure in the pipe and increases the chances of the pipe breaking.

-- Wrap hot towels, which have been dipped in hot water, around the frozen pipe.
-This method is slower, but potentially safer than the ones above.
+- Wrap hot towels around the frozen pipe.
+This method is slower but potentially safer than the ones above.

 - Apply electric heat tape directly to the pipe.
 This tape insulates the pipe, defrosting it.
 You can leave the heat tape on the pipe and turn it on/off when you need to.

-- Thawing Enclosed Pipes – You can thaw pipes that you don’t have direct access to in different ways:
+You can thaw pipes that you don’t have direct access to a few different ways:

 - Turn the heat up in your home and wait until the increased interior temperature thaws out the frozen pipe.